Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

   - [Test a Fingerprint SIT](#test-a-fingerprint-sit)
   - [Validate DLP Fingerprint Functionality](#validate-dlp-fingerprint-functionality)
 - [PowerShell commands for Sensitive Information Types](#powershell-commands-for-sensitive-information-types)

+## Permissions Required
+Either of the following roles are required to perform operations for managing sensitive information types.
+You do not need to assign roles from both Azure AD and Microsoft Purview groups; one role assignment is sufficient.

+Azure AD Roles
+- Global Administrator
+- Compliance Administrator
+- Global Reader

+Microsoft Purview Compliance Role Groups
+- Organization Management
+- Compliance Administrator

 ## Identify Sensitive Information Types in Use
 Use the command `Get-DlpSiDetectionsReport` to retrieve a report that contains information about sensitive information type detections.
 The *Si* stands for *Sensitive Information*.